Skip to main content

 Key Features

-• Parses input text or ChatMessage objects using a regular expression you provide
+• Extracts specific text from strings or ChatMessage lists using a regular expression pattern.

-• Returns the entire match if no capture group is defined
+• Returns the entire match when no capture group is defined.

 Configuration